ksnimmy/space-x/README.md

 # Space X Programs
-It is fully server side rendered app listing the space mission programs from a an external API.
+It is fully server side rendered app listing the space mission programs from an external API.

 This approach is to have a redux store created in the server side and shipping it with the data to the client side.
 Client side store will be initiated with this server side state.